sungnga/gatsby-design-shop/README.md

 ### 4. Building the About and Title components
 - The About component will iterate over a list of service objects array and display them in the About section of home page
+- The Title component accepts a title as an argument and displays a title for the section

+### 5. Airtable CMS setup
+- Sign up for an airtable account
+- Create a workspace and create a base (table) called 'store' for our project
+- Inside the 'store' base, create the fields and define its types
+- Enter in the data for this base
+- In order to fetch the data from airtable with Gatsby plugin, we need the API_KEY and the BASE_ID
+  - Generate an api key in the account settings
+  - The base ID can be found under the 'Help' menu and click on 'API Documentation'

+### Connecting Airtable to Gatsby
+- Install and configure the `gatsby-source-airtable` plugin
+  - In the config setup, provide the apiKey and baseId for the tables.
+Use env variables for this.
+Also provide tableName